Rise & Glide At The Least Crowded Ski Resorts On Your Next Vacation

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-If you’ve been to some of the larger ski resorts in the last few years, you may notice the lift lines have gotten worse.
+If you’ve been to some of the larger ski resorts in the last few years, you may notice the lift lines are long.
 That shouldn’t come as a surprise since Vail has nearly doubled their season pass holders in under two years.
-Nearly 2.1 MILLION now own one.
-The “hip” word in the industry is called overtourism.
-And now that the border is open, it means the slopes are just going to get more and more busy.
-Here’s 6 of the least crowded ski resorts to hit this winter to help avoid the crowds & get some of your own!
+And in 2022/23, they continued adding pass holders with an increase of 6% bringing it up 2.3 MILLION owning one.
+The latest news in 2024 is that Vail’s season pass holders, while still high, are down 5% compared to last year’s numbers potentially due to increase in pricing.
+Don’t worry though, regardless of the season pass you own, we’ve found 7 of the least crowded ski resorts to hit this winter to help avoid the crowds & get some of your own!

 Where To Ski This Winter To Avoid The Crowds

-Fortunately, you just need to seek a ski area that’s a bit further away from an international airport and large cities or head to the lesser known ski area next to it.
+Fortunately, you just need to seek a ski area that’s a bit further away from an international airport and large cities or head to the lesser known ski area next to a bigger one.
 Simply put, get off the beaten path.
 Here’s just a small taste of the least crowded ski resorts to visit this winter.

 Big White